Jose Siri Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 27th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Guardians' 3.85 team ERA ranks fifth across all MLB pitching staffs.
+- The Guardians' 3.85 team ERA ranks fifth across all league pitching staffs.

-- The Guardians allow the third-fewest home runs in baseball (142 total, 1.1 per game).
+- The Guardians allow the fourth-fewest home runs in baseball (145 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.